Suppose that

 linear programming preconditioner provides better box-reduction

-properties for boxes with large widths, but is possibly more expensive
+with large widths, but is possibly more expensive

 to compute, especially in higher dimensions.
 The choice of